Articles in Famous Felines are written by

 Atlantic City, 1910

 Kiddo, with Melvin Vaniman, chief engineer of airship America - photo used with permission of the National Air and Space Museum Kiddo was the first cat to take to the air over the Atlantic Ocean in an airship, although the crossing was not completed.
-He was a grey tabby, one of twins, but unfortunately his brother was killed in the hangar by a wolfhound, a few weeks before the flight.
+He was a grey tabby, one of former stray twin cats that lived around the airship hangar, but unfortunately his brother was killed there by a wolfhound, a few weeks before the flight.
 Kiddo — usually referred to by the crew as 'Kitty' — belonged to one of the crew members of Walter Wellman's airship America.
 Wellman (1858-1934) was an American explorer, aeronaut and journalist.
+He persuaded three newspapers — the New York Times, the Chicago Record-Herald and Britain's Daily Telegraph — to finance a new venture.

 Roy, come and get this goddamn cat!